peterstark72/everysport/README.md

 ## Basic usage

-You need an EVERYSPORT_APIKEY from support@everysport.com, then you create an Api instance and start requesting events and standings.
+To start you need an API-key from support@everysport.com.
+See instructions and usage terms at https://github.com/menmo/everysport-api-documentation.

-Here is how you print all events in Allsvenskan (swedish football):
+With the API-key you create an ```Api``` instance and start requesting events and standings.

 ```python
 EVERYSPORT_APIKEY = os.environ['EVERYSPORT_APIKEY']